firstlookmedia/gpgsync/BUILD.md

 * `C:\Program Files (x86)\Windows Kits\10\Redist\ucrt\DLLs\x86`
 * `C:\Users\user\AppData\Local\Programs\Python\Python36-32\Lib\site-packages\PyQt5\Qt\bin`

-### To make a .exe:

-* Open a command prompt, cd into the gpgsync directory, and type: `pyinstaller install\pyinstaller.spec`. `gpgsync.exe` and all of their supporting files will get created inside the `dist` folder.
+Finally, open a command prompt, cd into the gpgsync directory, and type: `pyinstaller install\pyinstaller.spec`. `gpgsync.exe` and all of their supporting files will get created inside the `dist` folder.

+### To build the installer:

+* Go to http://nsis.sourceforge.net/Download and download the latest NSIS.
+I downloaded `nsis-3.03-setup.exe`.
+* Add `C:\Program Files (x86)\NSIS` to the path.

+If you want to sign binaries with Authenticode:

+* You'll need a code signing certificate.
+I got an open source code signing certificate from [Certum](https://www.certum.eu/certum/cert,offer_en_open_source_cs.xml).
+* Once you get a code signing key and certificate and covert it to a pfx file, import it into your certificate store.

+Note that you must have a codesigning certificate installed in order to use the `install\build_exe.bat` script, because it codesigns `gpgsync.exe`, `uninstall.exe`, and `gpgsync-setup.exe`.

+Open a command prompt, cd to the gpgsync directory, and type: `install\build_exe.bat`

+This will prompt you to codesign three binaries and execute one unsigned binary.
+When you're done clicking through everything you will have `dist\gpgsync-setup.exe`.

 ## Linux distributions